lsuatlab/webvrshow_exhibit/instructions.md

 1. In the address bar, open `chrome://flags#enable-webvr` and enable WebVR.
 2. In the address bar, open `chrome://flags#enable-gamepad-extensions` and enable Gamepad Extensions.

+**Note:** *Even after doing this Chrome may not work yet on Oculus or Vive with all applications.
+If so, see Chromium instructions below.*

 </div>
 </section>